What you'll study

 This is equivalent to two Cs at ‘A’ level or one Merit and two Passes at BTEC (QCF) National Diploma or equivalent.

 *We offer places based upon your future potential.
-We may offer you a place based on lower UCAS points than shown here, or an offer that is not linked to UCAS points if we have evidence of your potential from your application or the workshop and discussion.Workshop audition process
+We may offer you a place based on lower UCAS points than shown here, or an offer that is not linked to UCAS points if we have evidence of your potential from your application and workshop audition.

 The application process for this course involves a workshop and discussion.